NateEag/how-i-code/content/data-preservation.rst

 `intentionally-destroyed data is often feasible`_.
 A page can be dropped, written over, torn, or even immersed in liquid, and still be readable.

+..
+TODO Mention engraved stone, metals, and ceramics as options.

 Little technology is needed to read writing - just eyesight and knowledge of the language.
 Even when the language is long-dead and a mystery, `it may be rediscovered`_.

-The pen is mightier than the program, and the digital age will vanish like dust on the wind.
+The pen is mightier than the program, and the `digital age will vanish like dust on the wind`_.

 .. _handful of years: https://www.backblaze.com/hard-drive-test-data.html